Industrial Technology, M.S.

 following courses or their equivalents prior to enrollment in courses to be applied

-Applicants whose preparatory education was principally in a language other than English must earn a minimum TOEFL score of 213 on the computer-based test, 550 on the paper-based test, and 80 on the Internet-based test.
+Applicants whose preparatory education was principally in a language other than English must earn a minimum TOEFL score of 80.

 A baccalaureate degree is required and an undergraduate major in technology education,

-GRE score; three letters of reference from employers or faculty at the university
+/ 140V / 3.0A GRE score; three letters of reference from employers or faculty at the

-attended most recently; a personal statement of 500 words or less indicating reasons
+university attended most recently; a personal statement of 500 words or less indicating

-for pursuing a master's degree; a preadmission consultation session with the department
+reasons for pursuing a master's degree; a preadmission consultation session with the

-graduate program coordinator.
-Students lacking in any area with compensating strengths
+department graduate program coordinator.
+Students lacking in any area with compensating

 Conditional classified standing may be granted to petitioning applicants with a 2.5 to 2.99 GPA (last 60 semester units); GRE scores on file with the university; three letters of reference; and a personal statement of 500 words or less.
 Students must request classified standing in the program by the semester in which a maximum of 10 units to be used toward the degree are completed.

-Under the direction of a graduate adviser, each student prepares and submits a coherent program individually designed within the following framework:
+Under the direction of a graduate advisor, each student prepares and submits a coherent program individually designed within the following framework: